Lvzxc/oulad-pipeline/README.md

 The dimension is generated using the range of relative dates found across date-based Silver datasets, including:

--Assessment submission dates
+- Assessment submission dates
--Student registration dates
+- Student registration dates
--Student unregistration dates
+- Student unregistration dates
--VLE interaction dates
+- VLE interaction dates

 This allows the Gold fact tables to share a common relative-date dimension.